JoostVn/N_body_simulation/README.md

 * Simulations: new simulations can easily be added here.
 * Color: some constants and functions to help with colors and gradients.
 * Ticker: controls the iterations of the Pygame main loop.

+# Usage

+* Run the main.py file
+* Left mouse pans the screen
+* Right mouse (hold) creates new particles in the direction indicated by the line.
+Longer hold increases the particles' mass.